 - Artificial intelligence research in orthopedics.
 Dr. Maradit Kremers uses natural language processing and machine learning technologies for automated data abstraction from unstructured electronic health records and for computer-aided classification of hip and knee replacement radiographs.

 - Determinants of clinical outcomes and costs in total joint arthroplasty.
 Using the resources of the Mayo Clinic Total Joint Registry, Dr. Maradit Kremers examines how clinical heterogeneity, and implant and patient characteristics are associated with better or worse outcomes and costs in recipients of total knee and hip replacements.

 Significance to patient care

 Dr. Maradit Kremers' research into the long-term safety of total joint replacement implants and determinants of clinical outcomes will help enhance delivery of effective musculoskeletal care and improve outcomes for patients.
-Her artificial intelligence work will enhance use of electronic medical records in orthopedics research and transform radiographic imaging practice.
+Her research using artificial intelligence techniques will enhance use of electronic health records in orthopedics research and transform orthopedic imaging practice.